angelxuanchang/nlp-class/index.md

 * Ask for help on [piazza]({{ site.piazza }})
 * Instructor office hours: {{ site.officehour }}
 * <b>No emails</b> to the TAs and strictly emails about personal matters to the instructor
-* Use only SFU email address and use `cmpt825:` as subject prefix
+* Use only SFU email address and use either `cmpt413:` or`cmpt825:` as subject prefix

 #### Time and place
 Course lectures will be held using [canvas]({{ site.canvas }}) BB Collaborate Ultra